ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 - This command will output the [Conduit configuration](https://github.com/ConduitIO/conduit/blob/05dbc275a724526f02779abb47b0ecc53f711485/pkg/conduit/config.go#L34) based on the existing configuration.
 This will take into account the default values and the user's configured settings that Conduit will use.

-- It does not require having conduit running.
+- It does not require having Conduit running.

 #### `--help`